SystemsApproach/book/foundation/architecture.rst

    interoperability.
 One example is the IANA (Internet Assigned Numbers Authority), which as its name impies, is responsible for handing out the unique identifiers needed to make the protocols work.
-IANA, in turn, is a department within the ICANN (Internt Corporation for Assigned Names and Numbers), a non-profit organization that's responsible for the overall stewardship of the Internet.
+IANA, in turn, is a department within the ICANN (Internet Corporation for Assigned Names and Numbers), a non-profit organization that's responsible for the overall stewardship of the Internet.